Leena0290/ABAP-Coding/README.md

 # ABAP-Coding
-A list of commonly asked interview questions for SAP ABAP coding rounds, especially from tech companies.
+This is a collection of commonly asked interview questions for SAP ABAP coding rounds by Tech companies seeking ABAP Developers, specifically focused on arrays and string operations.
 <a name="top"></a>

 # Examples